Chapter I - The Old Testament Law

 An understanding of just what it was that Jesus abolished, and what it is that will endure until Heaven and Earth pass away, is impossible without a basic grasp of a) The fascinating subject of Types and Antitypes, and b) The point Jesus was making in a key chapter of Mathews's Gospel.

-We shouldn't forget that much of the Old Testament was but a shadow of something to come - a type, which in Christian theology is a historical event (or person) that gives us a glimpse of one or more actual events yet to come.
+We shouldn't forget that much of the Old Testament was but a shadow of something to come - a type, which in Christian theology is a historical event or person that gives us a glimpse of one or more actual events or person yet to come.
 The significance of the original event was rarely apparent at the time it happened.

-For example, the Seven Feasts of Israel, with their historic and staggeringly important prophetic significance, is one of the best examples and one of the most fascinating Scriptural studies in typology.
-While Christians are not require to keep these feasts, every believer should be very familiar with them, as they not only celebrated a historical event in Israel's past but were, at the same time, a harbinger of future events... in other words, a type.
-[See The Feasts of Israel].
+For example, the Seven Feasts of Israel with their historic and staggeringly important prophetic significance, is one of the most fascinating Scriptural studies in typology.
+Although Christians are not require to keep these feasts, every believer should be very familiar with them, as they not only celebrated a historical event in Israel's past but at the same time were a harbinger of future events... in other words, a type.
+See Typology and The Seven Feasts of Israel

 "But this is the covenant which I will make with the house of Israel after those days," declares the Lord, "I will put My law within them and on their heart I will write it; and I will be their God, and they shall be My people.
 (Jeremiah 31:33 NASB)

-The Pharisees: This group was considered to be the epitome of righteousness and piety, the ultimate authority on Jewish law, and rigid defenders of Jewish traditions.
-In fact, the Pharisees (the word essentially means 'separatist') were legalists second to none - essentially equating righteousness with external compliance to a code of conduct.
-Their dedication to the Law was the be all and end all of their religion, to such an extent that they had nothing but utter contempt for the ordinary and usually illiterate people of the land, whose lack of learning meant they were not aware of all their religious duties, and thus were considered "sinners" by the Pharisees.
+The Pharisees were considered to be the epitome of righteousness and piety, the ultimate authority on Jewish law and rigid defenders of Jewish traditions.
+In fact, the Pharisees (the word essentially means 'separatist') were legalists second to none equating righteousness with external compliance to a code of conduct.
+They had nothing but contempt for the ordinary people of the land who were considered "sinners".

-It must have shocked many people when Jesus told them that their righteousness had to surpass that of the scribes and Pharisees (Matthew 5:20) and one has to wonder what He meant...
+It must have shocked many people when Jesus told them that their righteousness had to surpass that of the scribes and Pharisees (Matthew 5:20) and many must have wondered what He meant...

 Woe to you, scribes and Pharisees, hypocrites, because you devour widows' houses, and for a pretense you make long prayers; therefore you will receive greater condemnation.
 (Matthew 23:14 NASB)